Civic Square Renewal

 Nov.
 15, 2023- Community Engagement Open House

-this is an upcoming stage for Civic Square Renewal7 to 9 p.m.
+Civic Square Renewal has finished this stage7 to 9 p.m.
 City Hall lobby, 426 Brant St.

 -